Copying an AMI

 Copying an AMI You Own

-includes AMIs with encrypted snapshots.
+This includes AMIs with encrypted snapshots and encrypted AMIs.

-Copying an AMI from another AWS Account
+Copying an AMI Across AWS Accounts

 When an AMI is copied, the owner of the source AMI is charged standard Amazon EBS or Amazon S3 transfer fees, and the owner of the target AMI is charged for storage in the destination region.

-Copying Across Regions
+Copying an AMI Across Regions

 Copying an AMI across geographically diverse regions provides the following benefits: